citusdata/citus_docs/develop/api_metadata.rst

    waiting_node_port                     | 5432
    blocking_node_port                    | 5432

-In this example the queries originated on the coordinator, but the view can also list locks between queries originating on workers (executed with Citus MX for instance).
+In this example the queries originated on the coordinator, but the view can also list locks between queries originating on workers.

 Tables on all Nodes
 -------------------